Magee Rehabilitation Concussion Center

 Todd Lewis, PhD joined Magee in 1994 as a clinical neuropsychologist on the Magee neurorehabilitation team.
 Dr. Lewis’ specialty is working with cognitive-behavioral changes which occur following traumatic brain injury.

-Contact us to provide education on concussion prevention and management for athletic organizations, schools, and professional and consumer groups at your location.
+Contact us to provide continuing education on concussion management for your organization.